Maryland unveils statues of Tubman, Douglass in Capitol

-ANNAPOLIS, Md. — At a time when states are debating the removal of Confederate monuments, Maryland is adding bronze statues of two of the state’s famous black historical figures to the Maryland State House.
+ANNAPOLIS, Md. — At a time when states are debating the removal of Confederate monuments, Maryland unveiled bronze statues of famed abolitionists Harriet Tubman and Frederick Douglass during a ceremony Monday night in the Maryland State House.

+The statues, dedicated during Black History Month, were made to show Tubman and Douglass as they would have appeared in age and dress in 1864.

+Both Tubman and Douglass were born on Maryland’s Eastern Shore.
 Tubman escaped from slavery to become a leading abolitionist who helped slaves escape through the Underground Railroad.
-Douglass also escaped slavery on Maryland’s Eastern Shore.
-He went on to become an author, speaker, abolitionist and supporter of women’s rights.
-His autobiography, published in 1845, was a best-seller that helped fuel the abolitionist movement.
+Douglass also escaped slavery, and he went on to become an author, speaker, abolitionist and supporter of women’s rights.
+His autobiography, published in 1845, was a bestseller that helped fuel the abolitionist movement.

 The statues aren’t the only recent examples of the state taking steps to reflect its rich black history.